Rollins Pass: Environment

 Illegal off-roading of a vehicle on Rollins Pass near Mount Epworth and Deadman's Lake.
-The alpine tundra is extremely fragile and can take 100–500 years to fully recover.
+The alpine tundra is extremely fragile and can take 100–500 years to recover fully.

 This annotated view shows the damage to the alpine tundra caused by illegal offroading on Rollins Pass.
 The vehicle is outlined in blue, the tire tracks in red, and the designated road in yellow.

 Leave No Trace

 Rollins Pass has unique floral, faunal, and riparian zones that spread across multiple Colorado counties; to best preserve the native environment of Rollins Pass, leave no trace and trail ethics apply to all visitors.
 Trundling is discouraged for safety and environmental concerns as well as to preserve artifacts.

 Flora

-Rollins Pass consists of several distinct floral environments including lodgepole pine and quaking aspen at lower elevations, and krummholz at tree line.
-Above tree line, the landscape consists largely of small perennial wildflowers, cryptobiotic soils, and alpine tundra.
-The latter being extremely fragile and if damaged, can take 100–500 years to recover.
-Leaving the trail can cause erosion, land degradation, possible species extinction, and habitat destruction and it is for these reasons vehicles, including off-road vehicles, are not allowed to leave the established road.
-There are at least two marked revegetation areas on Rollins Pass: one at Yankee Doodle Lake; the other at the summit leading to the historic dining hall foundation.
+Rollins Pass consists of several distinct floral environments, including lodgepole pine and quaking aspen at lower elevations, and krummholz at the tree line.
+Above the tree line, the landscape consists largely of small perennial wildflowers, cryptobiotic soils, and alpine tundra.
+The latter is extremely fragile and, if damaged, can take 100–500 years to recover.
+Leaving the trail can cause erosion, land degradation, possible species extinction, and habitat destruction, so vehicles, including off-road vehicles, are not allowed to leave the established road.
+There are at least two marked revegetation areas on Rollins Pass: one at Yankee Doodle Lake, and the other at the summit leading to the historic dining-hall foundation.